 Battle of Guilford Courthouse: The Fight that Broke the Back of the British Crown

 On Thursday, March 15, 1781, American Major General Nathanael Greene led his army of some 4,500 militia and Continental regulars against British Lieutenant General Charles Cornwallis’s force of approximately 1,900 veteran troops at the small North Carolina backcountry hamlet of Guilford Courthouse.
 Fighting on the defensive, Greene split his army into three lines, placing his militiamen in the first two, positioning his battle-hardened Continentals in the final line, and posting his riflemen and cavalry to cover the flanks.
+The level of ferocity that the Americans soon unleashed against the Redcoats would make the ensuing fight one of the most consequential battles of the American Revolution.

 Turning Point at Guildford by Dale Gallon.
 (Photo Credit: Gallon.com)